Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Never wrap your boots around your neck.
 People have drowned when the laces get wrapped around their necks.

 Choose an area where the water is slower moving.
 Pick a flat area over a steep area and a braided area over a single channel.

-The timing of your river crossing is critical in some parts of the world.
-In the Arctic the lowest flow is typically between 2 AM and 7 AM.
+And cross below the biggest rapids.

 Be prepared to wait hours or even days if necessary before crossing.
 And be prepared to cross in the middle of the night.
 Also be willing to abort the trip or the route if the water levels don’t drop.

 Consider the abilities of the weakest group member.
 Perhaps a strong member of the group will need to ferry a backpack across the river for the weakest member.
+There should be no shame in this!
 Crossing as a group may have some merit.

 A strong member can stand upstream and other members can continue single file behind.
 The downstream eddy makes the going easier.

-Never rush a river crossing
+10. Never rush a river crossing

 Don’t rush the river crossing.
 Get your balance before moving forward.

-Also be aware of cloudy water which masks obstacles like large rocks or holes.
+Also, be aware of cloudy water which masks obstacles like large rocks or holes.

 Note the location of drop-offs, waterfalls, pools and unstable riverbanks.
 I know I have scoured the banks of a river looking for a safe crossing while while hiking the President Range trails in Yoho National Park.
 On that occasion we never did find a safe crossing.